 You can set this device to away, but it will override the away setting if it senses that somebody’s home.
 Small pets should not set off the device.
 The intuitive data provided by the app will allow you to notice temperature trends and changes over time.

-The Ecobee4 loses nothing on its predecessor, but includes several more useful features and a general improvement on design.
+features and a general improvement on design.
 Amazon Alexa is built into this Ecobee so that it can do everything that Alexa can do, from control your other smart devices, to shop or play music, all using Alexa voice commands.

 The display is a little larger on the Ecobee4 and the LED strip on the top edge will glow blue when you begin a voice command with Alexa so that you know the thermostat is listening.